ansys/pyansys-dev-guide/doc/source/packaging/templates.rst

 The ``ansys-templates`` tool
 ============================

-The `ansys-templates`_ is a command line interface which provides you with a collection of templates.
-This tool allows you to create new PyAnsys projects from scratch in a dynamic way by asking you several questions before generating the new project.
+The `ansys-templates`_ is a command line interface that provides you with a collection of templates.
+This tool allows you to create new PyAnsys projects. from scratch in a dynamic way by asking you several questions before generating the new project.